-The COVID-19 pandemic we are currently experiencing is without precedent in the modern age.
+The COVID-19 pandemic is without precedent in the modern age.
 The lives of British Columbians’ changed dramatically in a very short period of time, and we are facing a world that is different from the one we have been so accustomed to.

 The Y is a centre of support

 The needs of community, people and youth have become even more important and urgent.
 The YMCA believes in developing people and helping everyone reach their full potential, and our Y Centres of Community are that safe, clean, inclusive place enabling the YMCA to deliver urgently needed human-service programs.
 Now, nine months into COVID-19, we see YMCA Centres of Community living up to their name – they are centres facilitating and strengthening diverse, connected and resilient communities.
 They function as childcare centres for essential service workers, serve as calling offices to check in with our senior members, and offer the best backdrop for our online fitness content, keeping thousands of Canadians healthy, connected and engaged.

 Most importantly, we maintain committed to listening to our members and opening when a large portion of our community is ready.
 We were able to open the Robert Lee YMCA in Vancouver on June 17, and the Tong Louie Family YMCA in Surrey on June 26.
 These centres are, once again, the safe space for people to get healthy, rebuild and make valuable connections – when they need it most.
 Members returned to new health and safety procedures, including modified programming, enhanced cleaning measures, member appointment bookings, physical distancing, hand sanitization stations and more.